Ouranosinc/Magpie/docs/configuration.rst

         ``user_name``/``email`` information is deemed adequate for potential public visibility, hence why the option is disabled by default.
 This is a design choice for respective servers and platforms.

-.. envvar:: MAGPIE_USER_REGISTRATION_EMAIL_TEMPLATE
+.. envvar:: MAGPIE_USER_REGISTRATION_SUBMISSION_EMAIL_TEMPLATE

-    (Default: |email_user_registration_mako|_)
+    (Default: |email_ur_submission_mako|_)

     .. versionadded:: 3.13

-    Path to a `Mako Template`_ file providing custom email format to send notification email following submission of a new :ref:`user_registration`.
+    Path to a `Mako Template`_ file providing custom email format to send notification email to the :term:`Pending User` following submission of a new :ref:`user_registration`.

+    When overridden with a custom email format, the contents should provide sufficient details indicating to the :term:`Pending User` that its submitted email must be confirmed by visiting the link contained in that email.
+    The confirmation URL would validate that emails can indeed be received by that :term:`Pending User` to the submitted address be notified of future events.

     The default template provides details about available template arguments.

-.. envvar:: MAGPIE_USER_REGISTERED_ENABLED
+.. envvar:: MAGPIE_USER_REGISTRATION_NOTIFY_ENABLED

     [:class:`bool`]
     (Default: ``False``)

     .. versionadded:: 3.13

-    Controls whether a notification email should be sent to :envvar:`MAGPIE_USER_REGISTERED_EMAIL_RECIPIENT` once a :term:`Pending User` successfully completed the registration process.
+    Controls whether a notification email should be sent to :envvar:`MAGPIE_USER_REGISTRATION_NOTIFY_EMAIL_RECIPIENT` once a :term:`Pending User` successfully *completed* the registration process.

-    This can be used for example when no administrator validation is required (i.e.: ``MAGPIE_ADMIN_APPROVAL_ENABLED = false``), but that some platform manager still want to receive notices of any users that registered to its service.
+    This can be used for example when no administrator validation is required (i.e.: :envvar:`MAGPIE_USER_REGISTRATION_APPROVAL_ENABLED` is ``False``), but that some platform manager still want to receive notices of any users that registered to its service.

     .. note::
-        Enabling this option at the same time as :envvar:`MAGPIE_ADMIN_APPROVAL_ENABLED` and using the same email for both :envvar:`MAGPIE_ADMIN_APPROVAL_EMAIL_RECIPIENT` and :envvar:`MAGPIE_USER_REGISTERED_EMAIL_RECIPIENT`
-        could lead to noisy notification emails as approving administrators will be immediately notified of their own accepted user registration approval.
+        Enabling this option at the same time as :envvar:`MAGPIE_USER_REGISTRATION_APPROVAL_ENABLED` while using the same email for both *approval* and *notification* could lead to noisy emails expeditions as approving administrators would be immediately notified of their own action of approving the user registration.
         Different emails can be set to communicate relevant notifications to intended parties.
-It is up to the developer to properly configure how verbose those emails should be.
+        It is up to the developer to properly configure how verbose and to whom those emails should be addressed to.

-.. envvar:: MAGPIE_USER_REGISTERED_EMAIL_RECIPIENT

-.. envvar:: MAGPIE_USER_REGISTERED_EMAIL_TEMPLATE
+.. envvar:: MAGPIE_USER_REGISTRATION_NOTIFY_EMAIL_RECIPIENT

-    (Default: |email_user_registration_mako|_)

     .. versionadded:: 3.13

+    Email address where emails with contents defined by :envvar:`MAGPIE_USER_REGISTRATION_NOTIFY_EMAIL_TEMPLATE` should be sent to when :envvar:`MAGPIE_USER_REGISTRATION_NOTIFY_ENABLED` was activated.

+.. envvar:: MAGPIE_USER_REGISTRATION_NOTIFY_EMAIL_TEMPLATE

+    (Default: |email_ur_notify_mako|_)

+    .. versionadded:: 3.13

-    Path to a `Mako Template`_ file providing custom email format to send notification email following submission of a new :ref:`user_registration`.
+    Path to a `Mako Template`_ file providing custom email format to send notification email following completion of a new :ref:`user_registration`.
 The default template provides details about available template arguments.

     A custom body must contain all relevant details defined in the default template to ensure basic functionalities of the :ref:`user_registration` workflow can be accomplished.
 The logic of the message content is left at the discretion of the developer if customized.

-.. envvar:: MAGPIE_ADMIN_APPROVAL_ENABLED
+.. envvar:: MAGPIE_USER_REGISTRATION_APPROVAL_ENABLED

     [:class:`bool`]
     (Default: ``False``)

     .. versionadded:: 3.13

-    Specifies whether administrator approval is required to complete user registration.
+    Specifies whether administrator approval is required to resume :ref:`user_registration`.

     This setting is relevant only if :envvar:`MAGPIE_USER_REGISTRATION_ENABLED` was also activated.
-When enabled, an email using following configuration options will be sent to notify the administrator authority that :term:`Pending User` approval is awaiting their validation.
+    When enabled and following email *confirmation* by the :term:`Pending User` (see :envvar:`MAGPIE_USER_REGISTRATION_SUBMISSION_EMAIL_TEMPLATE`), an email using following configuration options will be sent to notify the administrator authority that :term:`Pending User` approval is awaiting their validation.

     Approval process is bypassed if this setting is disabled, meaning that :term:`Pending User` account will be immediately and automatically approved as soon as their email was validated, without any administrator intervention.

-.. envvar:: MAGPIE_ADMIN_APPROVAL_EMAIL_RECIPIENT
+.. envvar:: MAGPIE_USER_REGISTRATION_APPROVAL_EMAIL_RECIPIENT

     .. versionadded:: 3.13

-    Email of the *administrator* to which a notification is sent using the body defined by :envvar:`MAGPIE_ADMIN_APPROVAL_EMAIL_TEMPLATE`, when a new user registration was requested.
+    Email of the *administrator* to which a notification is sent using the body defined by :envvar:`MAGPIE_USER_REGISTRATION_APPROVAL_EMAIL_TEMPLATE`, when a new user registration was requested.

     The email employed for this parameter can be toward any target, including an email that does not correspond to any :term:`User` in the `Magpie` database.
 For example, that email could be for a shared user support team that replies to those requests.
 Note that to validate the user registration though, valid administrative-level :term:`User` with matching credentials will be required to complete the process.

-.. envvar:: MAGPIE_ADMIN_APPROVAL_EMAIL_TEMPLATE
+.. envvar:: MAGPIE_USER_REGISTRATION_APPROVAL_EMAIL_TEMPLATE

-    (Default: |email_admin_approval_mako|_)
+    (Default: |email_ur_approval_mako|_)

     .. versionadded:: 3.13

-    Path to a `Mako Template`_ file providing custom email format to send notification email to :envvar:`MAGPIE_ADMIN_APPROVAL_EMAIL_RECIPIENT` following a user registration demand.
+    Path to a `Mako Template`_ file providing custom email format to send notification email to :envvar:`MAGPIE_USER_REGISTRATION_APPROVAL_EMAIL_RECIPIENT` following a user registration demand that must be *approved* or *declined*.

+    When overridden with a custom email format, the contents should provide sufficient details indicating to the administrator which :term:`Pending User` requested a new account registration, and links where it can review it to be *approved* or *declined*.

     The default template provides details about available template arguments.

-.. envvar:: MAGPIE_ADMIN_APPROVED_EMAIL_TEMPLATE
+.. envvar:: MAGPIE_USER_REGISTRATION_COMPLETED_EMAIL_TEMPLATE

-    (Default: |email_admin_approved_mako|_)
+    (Default: |email_ur_completed_mako|_)

     .. versionadded:: 3.13